java-tips/spring-gradle-docker/README.md

 Run docker image \
 ``docker run -rm --name springgradle -p 8080:8080 springgradledocker `` \
  \
-Obs.: You can change every name, if you will. \
+Obs.: You can change everything if you will. \
  \
 Enjoy it :D